menu

 Demographics

-The citizens of Dalzell are slightly less educated than the national average of 21.84% for the average city or town: 13.59% of adults in Dalzell have a bachelor's degree or advanced degree
+The percentage of adults in Dalzell with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.59% of adults in Dalzell have a bachelor's degree or advanced degree.

 The per capita income in Dalzell in 2018 was $27,107, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,428 for a family of four.
 However, Dalzell contains both very wealthy and poor people as well.